aFarkas/lazysizes/plugins/respimg/README.md

 #lazysizes respimg polyfill extension

-While [picturefill](https://github.com/scottjehl/picturefill) and [respimage](https://github.com/aFarkas/respimage) are full functional responsive images polyfills, the lazySizes respimg polyfill extension is only a partial polyfill, which supports only the most important subset of the native responsive images standard and only in conjunction with the lazySizes core script.
+While [picturefill](https://github.com/scottjehl/picturefill) are full functional responsive images polyfills, the lazySizes respimg polyfill extension is only a partial polyfill, which supports only the most important subset of the native responsive images standard and only in conjunction with the lazySizes core script.

 As a result it is an extreme fast and lightweight plugin.